ionos-cloud/ionoscloud-blockstorage-csi-driver/README.md

 Container Storage Interface (CSI) plugin for IONOS Cloud [block storage][1].

+The repository currently only contains the Helm chart.
+The actual driver will be open sourced later.

 ## Features

 * **Static Provisioning**: Associate an externally-created volume with a [Persistent Volume][2] (PV) for consumption